fsantanna/go-ipfs/IPPS.md

 Alice and Bob want to exchange messages, similarly to how they already do through emails.

-They both subscribe to topics representing their mailboxes:
+First, they both subscribe to topics representing their mailboxes:

 ```
 alice@HOST1$ ipfs sub alice-mailbox | awk '!a[$0]++'